TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62dx/am62dx_evm_setup.md

 - Select the UART port, keep other options to default, i.e 115200 baud rate - 8 data bits - No parity - 1 stop bit,

-  - We use the 1st USB serial port, as seen in the device manager, for below in the SDK
+  - We use the 2nd USB serial port, as seen in the device manager, for below in the SDK
     - Flashing application via UART
     - Booting application via UART
-    - Uboot and Linux terminal

   - We use the 3rd USB serial port, as seen in the device manager, as terminal output for examples which run from DM R5F (WKUP R5F)

   - We use the 4th USB serial port, as seen in the device manager, as terminal output for examples which run from MCU R5F